 How to enter |

 Winning entries ]

 The source winners of the 27th IOCCC have been released.
 Congratulations!

-Right now, you cannot submit an entry because the IOCCC is not open.
+nor can you submit an entry because the IOCCC is yet NOT open.

 Please see the watch the IOCCC news below for information on the next IOCCC.

 Goals of the Contest